tedbyron/tdb/README.md

 ### Custom config file

 You may create custom config files in any directory.
+This can be useful for creating identical test accounts across multiple databases.
 The command line argument `-c` or `--config` must be passed to the CLI to load a custom config file.

-> **Note**: `Server` connection URLs will only be read from the main config file `tdb.toml`
+> **Note**: `Server` connection URLs will only be read from the main config file `tdb.toml`.

 ```toml
 # File name: my-staff.toml